S3-working-group/s3-practical-guide/docs/governance-meeting.md

 Typical agenda items include:

 -   any short reports
--   evaluation of existing <dfn data-info="Agreement: An agreed upon guideline, process or protocol designed to guide the flow of value.">agreements</dfn> due review
+-   evaluation of existing <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn> due review
 -   selecting people to roles
 -   new drivers requiring decisions to be made, including:
     -   [forming proposals](co-create-proposals.html)